Three UMMS Hospitals Ranked In U.S. News & World Report’s “Best Hospitals”

 UM St. Joseph Rated #3 in Maryland and Top-Ranked Community Hospital in the State

-The University of Maryland Medical Center (UMMC) Downtown Campus, the System’s flagship academic medical center, was ranked as #2 both in the state of Maryland and Baltimore Metro area.
+The University of Maryland Medical Center (UMMC) Downtown Campus, the System's flagship academic medical center, was ranked as #2 both in the state of Maryland and Baltimore Metro area.
 The University of Maryland St. Joseph Medical Center (UM SJMC) in Towson was ranked #3 both in the state and Baltimore Metro for the second consecutive year, and the University of Maryland Baltimore Washington Medical Center (UM BWMC) in Glen Burnie was ranked #9 in Maryland and #7 in the Baltimore Metro.
 View the other UM SJMC awards and accolades.

 UMMC was also ranked #21 for Ear, Nose and Throat (ENT) in the country and #35 for Cancer.
 Earlier this year, the University of Maryland Children's Hospital was again ranked by U.S. News as one of the "Best Children's Hospitals for Cardiology and Heart Surgery;" among children's hospitals nationally, the Children's Heart Program at UMCH ranks 41st in the nation out of nearly 200 qualified pediatric heart centers.